-The JOH1 header is used to connect an LED to provide warnings of chassis overheating.
+The JOH1 header is used to connect an LED to provide warnings in the event of chassis overheating.
 Refer to the layout below for the location.
 Also See the table on the right for pin definitions.

 Overheat LED Pin Definitions

 Pin# Definition

 1 5vDC

 2 OH Active